stabldev/pyloid-sveltekit-boilerplate/README.md

 This command performs the following tasks:

-1. TypeScript compilation (tsc -b)
-2. Frontend build using Vite
+1. Frontend build using Vite
-3. Package the Python backend into an executable using PyInstaller
+2. Package the Python backend into an executable using PyInstaller

-### Backend Packaging with PyInstaller

-PyInstaller is a tool that converts Python applications into standalone executables.
-Pyloid Boilerplate uses different spec files for each operating system:

-- Windows: `build-windows.spec`
-- Linux: `build-linux.spec`
-- MacOS: `build-macos.spec`

-These spec files specify which files to include and what options to use for PyInstaller.

 ### How PyInstaller Works

 1. Dependency Analysis: PyInstaller analyzes the Python script and its dependencies.
 2. File Collection: It collects all necessary Python modules, libraries, and data files.
 3. Binary Generation: It packages the collected files into a single directory or a single executable file.

-### Custom Build Process

-You can modify the build process to meet your project's specific requirements:

-1. Modify the scripts section in `package.json`
-2. Modify PyInstaller spec files (e.g., `build-windows.spec`, `build-linux.spec`, `build-macos.spec`)
-3. Write additional build scripts if necessary

 ### Important Notes